 - If you have kids that love trick or treating, you are welcome to go through the same lines more than once.
 (Yes, we did, it's ridiculous!)

-- Headless Horseman leads the parade, since he's alone on a horse he is MUCH faster than the parade, you need to get there a little early to see him ride or you will miss him, he was our favorite part of the parade!
+- Headless Horseman leads the parade, since he's alone on a real horse he is MUCH faster than the parade, you need to get there a little early to see him ride or you will miss him, he was our favorite part of the parade!

 Would I pay to do the Halloween Party again?